tomatsch87/sparse-autoencoder/README.md

 To use this project, first ensure that you have the necessary dependencies installed.
 These include PyTorch, numpy, matplotlib, PIL, and wandb.

-Next, run the `sparse_autoencoder.py` script to train the Sparse Autoencoder on your dataset.
-This will print the loss on the training and validation sets every 200 epochs, and will plot some sample reconstructions.
+Next, you can run the `sparse_autoencoder.py` script to train the Sparse Autoencoder on your dataset.
+This will print the loss on the training and validation sets every 200 epochs, and will plot some sample reconstructions throughout the training.

-Finally, you can run the `anomalies.py` script to find anomalies in your dataset.
-This will print the smallest and largest losses, and will plot the images with the smallest and largest losses.
+Next, you can run the `anomalies.py` script to find anomalies in your dataset.
+This script also trains the SAE, but it also prints the **smallest and largest** losses, and plots the images with the **smallest and largest** losses.

 ## Configuration